svanderbleek/twpgtwp/README.md

 An Optimized Intermediate Representation for Binary Rewriting at Runtime Survey of methods for automated code-reuse exploit generation
-Poster: Challenges and next steps in binary program analysis with angr
+Poster: Challenges and next steps in binary program analysis with angr A framework for automated architecture-independent gadget search Return-oriented programming on a resource constrained device [m]allotROPism: a metamorphic engine for malicious software variation development Reliable computing with ultra-reduced instruction set co-processors Synthesizable-from-C Embedded Processor Based on MIPS-ISA and OISC An Exploration Platform for Microcoded RISC-V Cores leveraging the One Instruction Set Computer Principle A Multi-One Instruction Set Computer for Microcontroller Applications Hybrid Analog Signal-Based Models of Computation

 ## Feasability Study